 The easy 1.2-mile Robert Frost Interpretive Trail is a 20-minute drive from Middlebury in Ripton.
 The trail combines inspiring bits of Robert Frost’s literature with beautiful scenery.
 Delicious blueberries and huckleberries grow in an open field at the trail’s end.
 You can also stay at the Robert Frost Mountain Cabins.

-With over 70 miles of trails, the Moosalamoo National Recreation Area has something for everyone.
+With over 70 miles of trails, the Moosalamoo National Recreation Area has great options for those who love the great outdoors.
 The Silver Lake Area includes routes between 0.6 and 8.8 miles, with gorgeous upland hills, creeks, and valleys.
 If you’re looking for a multi-day adventure, look for a path that connects to the Long Trail to allow for a more extended expedition.

 Other nearby hikes include Bristol Ledges and Snake Mountain Wildlife Management Area.
 The Bristol Ledges Trail is about 3 miles round trip, with ledges at the top facing out towards downtown Bristol.
 It’s a fantastic place for watching the sunset.

 The 2.25-mile trail at Snake Mountain Wildlife Management Area is relatively flat initially but gains roughly 1,000 feet of elevation.
 You can see the lake and the beautiful Adirondack Mountains at the peak.
 In addition, several state parks in the surrounding area have incredible trails.
-You will be met with astounding beauty wherever you go, regardless of the season.
+Regardless of the season, you will be met with astounding beauty wherever you go.

 Is Middlebury, Vermont, worth visiting?